adam-carruthers/neifo/README.md

 ## Aspirations

 - [x] Game where you type the number after reading the text of the number
+- [x] Game where you type the text of the number after reading the number
 - [ ] Game where you type the number after hearing the number
 - [ ] Game where you do maths after reading the numbers
 - [ ] Game where you do maths after hearing the numbers